 PETG vs PLA Filament

-One major benefit of PLA as a material is that it is Biodegradable, other oil based plastics can take over 400 years to biodegrade also leave behind toxins in the ground, in the right conditions PLA only takes 60 and leaves no toxins behind.
+One significant benefit of PLA as a material is that it is Biodegradable.
+Other oil-based plastics can take over 400 years to biodegrade also leave behind toxins in the ground.
+In the right conditions, PLA only takes 60 and leaves no toxins behind.

-Finally PLA just looks good.
-Prints come out crisp and well formed which is a massive pro for anyone looking to make beautiful models without any artefacts.
+Finally, PLA looks good.
+Prints come out crisp and well-formed, which is a massive pro for anyone looking to make beautiful models without artifacts.

-There is also a wider range of filaments in PLA such as Flame retardant filament or Conductive filament.
+There is also a more comprehensive range of filaments in PLA, such as Flame retardant filament or Conductive filament.

 So let’s get onto some of the downsides to this magical material!
-We know that PLA is very hard but unfortunately it is also very brittle.
-This causes prints under strain to snap relatively easily.
+We know that PLA is tough, but unfortunately, it is also very brittle.
+This feature causes prints under strain to snap relatively easily.

 Another common problem with PLA is the temperature resistance.
-Prints that are made from PLA will deform if left in the heat.
-I have personally had this happen when leaving a print in direct sunlight on a hot summers day.
+PLA Prints will deform if left in the heat.
+I have personally had this happen when going a print in direct sunlight on a hot summer’s day.

-Apart from that there really are no other downsides to PLA as a filament.
+Apart from that, there are no other downsides to PLA as a filament.

-So what are the pros of PETG, Well thanks to the added glycol, this material is a reasonably durable.
+What are the pros of PETG, thanks to the added Glycol, this material is reasonably durable.
 This material is capable of withstanding quite a bit of damage due to the added flexibility.
-Though not too flexible this material does have a bit of give.
-Along with the extra durability these materials are also are quite scratch resistant.
-This would be perfect if you are using it a situation where your part is being used in a rough situation and you do not want damage to show.
+Though not too flexible, this material does have a bit of giving.
+Along with the extra durability, these materials are also is relatively scratch resistant.
+This will be perfect if you are using it when your part is being used in a rough situation, and you do not want damage to show.

 Another great feature when using PETG is its heat resistance.
 The glass transition temperature (the temperature where a material softens) is around 80 degrees Celsius.
-This is an enormous benefit if you are planning to store your printed part somewhere warm like a car or an attic.
+This is an enormous benefit if you plan to store your printed part somewhere warm, like a car or an attic.
 And that is about it for the positives for PETG.

 Now let’s get onto some of the cons about the material.
-Unfortunately there are quite a few but all of these issues I am about to explain are not major, just slightly irritating.
+Unfortunately, there are quite a few, but I am about to explain all of these issues are not significant, just slightly irritating.

 Firstly PETG is hygroscopic – a fancy word for it being absorbent.
 This means that it can easily get damaged in damp situations.
 This causes the materials to pop when the water goes through the hotend and leaves prints with an unwanted texture.
 Luckily this is easy to prevent and fix.
-To dry your filament just stick your filament in the oven at 60 degrees Celsius for 4 hours.
-To store you Filament correctly it is always good practice to keep it in a sealable bag.
+To dry your filament, stick your filament in the oven at 60 degrees Celsius for 4 hours.
+To store your filament correctly, it is always good practice to keep it in a sealable bag.

 Another issue with PETG is stringing.
-Stringing is when small residues parts of plastic are left on your prints.
-These look like little hairs.
-This is also not a massive issue as it is entirely possible to remove them with heat and some snippers.
-Unfortunately this does effect the quality of the print though.
-Surfaces are also not usually very good looking, this is due the PETG naturally being very translucent.
-This sometimes makes prints appear to have scars from the light being reflected on the print.
+Stringing is when small residues of parts of plastic are left on your prints.
+These look like tiny hairs.
+It is also not a massive issue as it is entirely possible to remove them with heat and some snippers.
+Unfortunately, this does affect the quality of the print.
+Surfaces are also not usually beautiful, Due to the PETG naturally being very translucent.
+This sometimes makes prints appear to have scars from the light.

-Finally, the last issue I would like to talk about is post processing with this material.
-Unfortunately PETG is a very slippery filament, this means that it is very hard to post process.
+Finally, the last issue I would like to talk about is post-processing.
+PETG is a very slippery filament, which means that it is tough to post-process.
 When painting PETG, the paint will not stick very well to the material.
-As we talked about earlier, PETG does not scratch very easily, this is also a negative when you would like to sand your prints.
-Lastly, many glues and epoxy resins will not adhere to this materials which makes it hard to stick parts together.
-The only way that I have managed to get parts to stick is by friction welding them, this used heat to merge two parts together to form one.
+As we talked about earlier, PETG does not scratch very quickly.
+This is also a negative when you would like to sand your prints.
+Lastly, many glue and epoxy resins will not adhere to these materials, making it hard to stick parts together.
+The only way that I have managed to get parts to stick is by friction welding them, this used heat to merge two pieces to form one.

 PLA vs PETG: Which is better for your project?

-So to conclude, it really depends on what you print.
-I generally use PLA more than PETG just because it is easy to print and it doesn’t require me to do any cleanup after the print is done.
-My prints don’t normally get beaten around or over heated so for my prints I use PLA.
+So to conclude, it depends on what you print.
+I generally use PLA more than PETG just because it is easy to print, and it doesn’t require me to do any cleanup after the print finish.
+My prints don’t usually get beaten around or overheated, so for my prints, I use PLA.